raspdevpy/ccdoc/guide/Text/Array/arraySort.md

 # $arraySort

-sort the array from `$textsplit`\
+Sorts an array, created with [$textSplit](../textSplit/textSplit.md).
-depends if you want to sort numerically or alphabetically or occurrences
+Can be sorted numerically or alphabetically, or depending on occurrences.

 ## Usage